White-label social media management can be broken down into two categories: white-label products and white-label services.

 Below is a pricing sheet from Vendasta showing the costs of their white-label social media management apps.
 You can see wholesales costs depend on which subscription tier you pay for (Scale & Enterprise vs. Growth vs. Startup), as well as suggested retail pricing.

 Pricing sheet for white-label social media management apps from Vendasta.
-These are just some of the white-label apps in their Marketplace of 250+ solutions.
+These are just some of the white-label apps in their Marketplace of 350+ solutions.
+For more pricing information, download the full white-label pricing deck.

 In addition to white-label apps, here’s the pricing sheet for white-label services.